 Things to consider when buying a puppy:

-- Avoid anywhere advertising more than three different breeds.
+- Avoid anywhere that is advertising more than three different breeds.

-- Ensure you get your puppy from a reputable source: breeder / organisation.
+- Ensure you get your puppy from a reputable breeder or organisation.

 - Do not buy a puppy if you have any doubts about the breeder or situation – even if you want to rescue it.